You're On My List!!

 If they're going for realism, I suppose they should bounce a little sometimes, but really...
 Pathetic.

 Specifically, how old copyrights prevent or greatly delay companies from re-releasing some old classics for newer systems.
 Examples?
 "Revenge of Shinobi", which was delayed for PS3/360 release for several years.
 "Syndicate" was supposedly delayed for GOG.com release due to a billboard in the city.
 Licensed Capcom arcade games such as "Cadillacs & Dinosaurs" are unlikely to ever see a re-release for console due to 3rd party copyright issues.
 The few games, which are based on TV shows or movies, and are actually good, are probably not going to see the light of day again either.

 It's kind of an insult to make the player pay even more just to access something, when it's already on the disc they bought.
 I suppose it does save download time though.

 In most cases, it's just plain greedy.

 I suppose I prefer to have my women look like women and my men look like men in my games.
 Not that I'd bash anyone in real life for it.
 (It's their choice, yet not my preference.)

 I have to be honest.
-I dislike the current trend of cell phone, and iPad gaming.
+I dislike the current trend of cell phone, and tablet gaming.
 The controls seem awkward, and I don't care for having part of the screen covered by my hands.
 So long as this sector only adds to gaming, and doesn't replace the traditional vein of console/PC gaming, I don't mind too much, but I'm mildly concerned.
+Of the two, I prefer tablet gaming as the screen is far larger and somewhat negates the covered screen issue.

 I despise the tacked on card-based combat that some games utilize.
 Why are we attacking via cards when the character could simply attack themselves?
 Games that are all about card battles is one thing, but I can't stand games that are obviously an RPG with a card-game mechanic in place of normal combat.